Kingittorsuaq Runestone

 The Kingittorsuaq Runestone (old spelling: Kingigtorssuaq), listed as GR 1 in the Rundata catalog, is a runestone that was found on Kingittorsuaq Island, an island in the Upernavik Archipelago in northwestern Greenland.

 Description

 The Kingittorsuaq Runestone was found in 1824 in a group of three cairns that formed an equilateral triangle on top of the mountain on Kingittorsuaq Island in the south-central part of the Upernavik Archipelago.
 The stone is now located at the National Museum of Denmark in Copenhagen.

 The stone has been dated to the Middle Ages.
 The Catholic Encyclopedia states the date as April 25, 1135.
-William Thalbitzer dates the stone to 1314 using pentadic numerals.
 Others have dated the stone between 1250 and 1333.
 However, as the historian Finn Gad has pointed out, the date given on the stone can be interpreted in various ways.
 As such, it cannot, as previously thought, be taken as evidence for the three hunters named on the stone in this region.

-The last part of the runic inscription is not transcribed as it is composed of unknown characters; some believe that they are meaningless, while others believe that it contains a secret message.

 Inscription

-Latin transliteration of the text on the runestone: